qbic-pipelines/querynator/docs/usage.rst

 The index file must be stored in the same directory as the ``vcf`` file.

 .. note::
-    Currently, only vcf's with the ``GRCh37`` reference genome can be queried.
+    Currently only vcf's with the ``GRCh37`` reference genome can be queried.

 Filtering benign variants